Dogway/Dogway/README.md

 My future endeavours comprise cross-platform mobile/Desktop APP development in view of making a change in people daily lifes.

 ## Skills:
-My abilities are comprehension and simplification of complex matters, pragmatic coder but accuracy foremost, implementing figures derivations when not  commented at least instead of pasting "magic numbers".
+My abilities are comprehension and simplification of complex matters, pragmatic coder but accuracy foremost, implementing figures derivations when not  commented instead of pasting "magic numbers".
 Also a strong awareness of user experience (UX).

 ## Social:
 <p>